SRM GOVERNANCE HORIZONS

 • Identify readiness gaps and co-develop tools through legal and policy research, participatory methods, narrative work, and cross-sector convenings.

-Core Focus Areas:
+Core Focus Areas

-Readiness Assessment and Futures Tools:
+Readiness Assessment and Future Tools

 Use readiness criteria—information access, decision authority, representation, legitimacy, and the ability to slow or stop harmful trajectories—to assess governance strength.

-Cross-Tech Exchange:
+Cross-Tech

-Private Power and Accountability:
+Private Power and Accountability

 Analyze how venture capital logic and private-sector incentives shape SRM development.
 Identify governance tools that reinforce public oversight, transparency, and public-interest decision-making.

-Intellectual Property Mapping:
+Intellectual

 Convene legal scholars, civil society leaders, and governance experts to co-design equitable frameworks that strengthen public control and protect against unilateral or privatized SRM decisions.

-Institutional Readiness and Legal Design:
+Institutional Readiness and Legal Design

 Develop legal safeguards and institutional structures capable of responding to SRM pressures in ways that uphold accountability and protect against power imbalances.
-This work supports legitimacy for whatever choices societies ultimately make
+This work supports legitimacy for whatever choices societies ultimately make.

 None of these lines of work presumes or prepares for deployment; each is designed to secure legitimacy and accountability for whatever choices societies make.